 - 70 % of all failed long distance relationships fail due to unplanned changes

-The Internet and the economy have played a large part in long distance relationships.
-Online dating has made individuals more willing to give a long distance union a chance as virtual relationships can enable people to develop real connections even if they live on opposite ends of the country.
+The Internet and the economy have played a large part in fostering these unions.
+Online dating has made individuals more willing to give long distance a chance as virtual relationships can enable people to develop real connections even if they live on opposite ends of the country.
 Of course, there are drawbacks to this arrangement as individuals want their partners in the same town to enjoy activities and events together rather than have to do them alone or with other people.

-There’s actually no evidence suggesting all long distance relationships will survive, but they’re not any more likely to end than another kind of relationship.
+There’s actually no evidence suggesting these relationships will survive, but they’re not any more likely to end than another kind of relationship.
 Naturally, long distance couples have to make an effort when they want the relationship to last.

 On average some couples think this status quo may only last about 14 months, others may end after less than five months if the couple feels it will not work.
 This could be in part because couples in long-distance relationships are more likely to worry about their partners cheating than those in close proximity relationships.
 However, there is no evidence suggesting that those in long distance relationships are more likely to cheat than others.